JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7892 days**.

-And here is a just a random fact -  **A cow averages 40,000 jaw movements a day**.
+And here is a just a random fact -  **In just one drop of liquid, 50 million bacteria can be present**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)